Dynamics 365 Consultant Career Paths

 Functional Consultant Certifications:

-• MB-330 (Configure Supply Chain Management in Dynamics 365) – Supply chain specialization
+- MB-330 (Dynamics 365 Supply Chain Management Functional Consultant) – Supply chain specialization

 Technical Consultant Certifications:

-• AZ-700 (Design and Implement Microsoft Azure Networking) – Enterprise integration
+- AZ-700 (Designing and Implementing Microsoft Azure Networking Solutions) – Enterprise networking and integration

 Solution Architect Certifications:

 Certification Timeline: Most consulting firms expect junior consultants to earn 2–3 relevant certifications within their first 12–18 months.
 Senior consultants and architects typically hold 5–8 active certifications.
-Microsoft certifications expire every 12 months (for fundamentals) to 3 years (for role-based exams), requiring regular renewal.
+Microsoft role-based and specialty certifications expire every 12 months, requiring free annual renewal via Microsoft Learn.
+Fundamentals certifications (AZ-900, etc.) do not expire.

 Microsoft Partner Network & Career Progression